-Upon the closing of the Company's IPO in August 2021, all shares of the Company's convertible preferred stock then outstanding converted into 84,722,420 shares of common stock (see Note 15).
+Upon the closing of the Company's IPO in August 2021, all shares of the Company's convertible preferred stock then outstanding converted into 84,722,420 shares of common stock (see Note 10).

-9. Common Stock
+10. Common Stock

-The voting, dividend and liquidation rights of the holders of shares of the Company's common stock are subject to and qualified by the rights, powers and preferences of the holders of the Preferred Stock set forth above and described in the Company's final prospectus for the IPO filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act on August 6, 2021.
+The voting, dividend and liquidation rights of the holders of shares of the Company's common stock are subject to and qualified by the rights, powers and preferences of the holders of the Preferred Stock set forth above and described in the Company's final prospectus related to the IPO filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act of 1933, as amended (the "Securities Act") on August 6, 2021.

 In June 2020, the Company issued and sold 21,250,000 shares of its common stock to Adimab upon formation of the Company for \$0.00002 per share.
 In July 2020, such shares of common stock were repurchased by the Company from Adimab contemporaneous with the execution of the Adimab Assignment Agreement, pursuant to which the Company acquired certain intellectual property rights in exchange for the issuance of 5,000,000 shares of its Series A Preferred Stock.
-As of June 30, 2021 the 21,250,000 shares of common stock repurchased from Adimab were retired and redesignated as authorized but unissued shares of the Company's common stock.
-As of December 31, 2020, the 21,250,000 shares of common stock repurchased from Adimab were recorded as treasury stock in the accompanying consolidated balance sheets and consolidated statements of convertible preferred stock and stockholders' deficit as such shares were not retired.
-The fair value of the repurchased common stock was \$0.004 per share, or \$85,000 in the aggregate, as determined based on a third-party valuation (see Note 6).
+As of March 31, 2022 and December 31, 2021 the 21,250,000 shares of common stock repurchased from Adimab were retired and redesignated as authorized but unissued shares of the Company's common stock.
+The fair value of the repurchased common stock was \$0.004 per share, or \$85,000 in the aggregate, as determined based on a third-party valuation (see Note 7).